 Tripod: Manfrotto Compact Action

-Having a sturdy tripod is a must have in every photographer’s camera bag.
-Using a tripod is essential if you want to shoot it low-light conditions, experiment with night photography, take some photos of yourself or doing some couple shots.
+Having a sturdy tripod is a must-have in every photographer’s camera bag.
+Using a tripod is essential if you want to shoot it in low-light conditions, experiment with night photography, take some photos of yourself, or do a couple shot.
 There are a million types of tripods on the market, we chose to buy the Manfrotto Compact Action model.

-It’s reasonably priced, extremely durable and easily fits in a backpack due to it’s 44 cm minimum height.
-You can expand the tripod to 155 cm that allows you to take photos on eye level.
+It’s reasonably priced, extremely durable and easily fits in a backpack due to its 44 cm minimum height.
+You can expand the tripod to 155 cm which allows you to take photos at eye level.

-One of the most important thing you must take in consideration when choosing a tripod is the weight of your camera including the lenses.
-This model can hold up to 1.5 kg while it’s own weight is 1.2 kg.
+One of the most important things you must take in consideration when choosing a tripod is the weight of your camera including the lenses.
+This model can hold up to 1.5 kg while its own weight is 1.2 kg.
 If your camera gear is significantly heavier I recommend choosing the Manfrotto Compact Advanced model that can hold up to 3 kg.

 Photos taken with the Manfrotto Compact Action Tripod

 Choosing the perfect camera bag is a very hard task.
 If you have thousands of dollars worth of camera gear, you simply can’t be reckless about protection!
 We spent a few months researching the best camera bag and in the end, we chose the Peak Design Everyday Backpack 30L model.